Ion Antonescu: In communist historiography

 Topics relating to the Holocaust in Romania were distorted during the communist era.
 Ceaușescu himself mentioned the number of survivors of the deportations (some 50,000 people) as a total number of victims, failed to mention the victims' ethnic background, and presented most of them as "communists and antifascists."
 The regime also placed emphasis on the Holocaust in Northern Transylvania (where the Final Solution had been applied by the Germans and the local Arrow Cross Party).
-Vladimir Tismăneanu has said Antonescu has a "pseudo-sacred aura" and many Romanians consider the attempts to diminsh this to be an affront to their national dignity: "In post-Communist societies, fantasies of persecution offer immense gratification to large strata of frustrated individuals".
+Vladimir Tismăneanu has said Antonescu has a "pseudo-sacred aura" and many Romanians consider the attempts to diminish this to be an affront to their national dignity: "In post-Communist societies, fantasies of persecution offer immense gratification to large strata of frustrated individuals".
 These national views are based on propaganda advanced during the Ceaușescu regime.

 Earlier accounts of the massacres, which had already been placed under restricted use, were completely removed from public libraries.
 While a special politicized literature dealt with the Holocaust in Hungary, the entire Ceaușescu period produced only one work entirely dedicated to Romania's participation.
 Centred on the Iași pogrom, it shifted the blame from Romanian authorities and advanced a drastically reduced death toll.
 In its preface, official historian Nicolae Minei claimed that Romania was not responsible for any deaths among Jews.
 Other official texts made more radical claims, openly denying that Antonescu's regime was antisemitic, and that all those killed were victims of Germany or of circumstance.